DanielFDA/project-sei-4/README.md

 ## Approach

-For this project I was working with [Alberto](https://github.com/albertocerrone)
+For this project I was working with [Alberto](https://github.com/albertocerrone).

-The first thing we discussed after deciding for a bug tracker app was how we wanted to make it and what framework we wanted to use to style it, cuz we had green light to choose it as we liked.
-In this instance we went for Material UI because Alberto had a strong interest in using it and getting more confident with it (he had previously used it throughout the course), for this I had no objection cuz I had heard about it and also wanted to see how it went, even thought Alberto worked most of the styling I got to play around with some things and also by watching the code after it was styled I got to understand a lot of how Material UI works and for this I thank Alberto cuz I learned more than I thought I would about it.
+The first thing we discussed after deciding for a bug tracker app was how we wanted to make it and what framework we wanted to use to style it, because we had green light to choose it as we liked.
+In this instance we went for Material UI because Alberto had a strong interest in using it and getting more confident with it (he had previously used it throughout the course), for this I had no objection because I had heard about it and also wanted to see how it went, even thought Alberto worked most of the styling I got to play around with some things and also by watching the code after it was styled I got to understand a lot of how Material UI works and for this I thank Alberto cuz I learned more than I thought I would about it.

 ### Explanations

-After deciding this we had to start working on the database diagram to get signed off on the project
+After deciding this we had to start working on the database diagram to get signed off on the project.

 After lots of inputs from both Alberto, the Instructors and me, the diagram looked like this: